splunk/observability-workshop/content/lambda/setup.md

 ## 1. Install Terraform

 Terraform is used to deploy all of the AWS infrastructure for the workshop, so needs to be installed on your machine.
-Instructions on how to install Terraform can be found [here](https://learn.hashicorp.com/tutorials/terraform/install-cli){: target=_blank}.
+Instructions on how to install Terraform can be found [here](https://learn.hashicorp.com/tutorials/terraform/install-cli).

 ### Terraform AWS Authentication

 Once Terraform is installed, you need to configure it to authenticate with your AWS Account.
-Details on AWS Authentication can be found [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication){: target=_blank}.
+Details on AWS Authentication can be found [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication).

 The AWS Authentication consists of two files, `config` and `credentials` which are typically located in the `~/.ssh` folder.